 When to Activate Emergency Response System

-Scene Safety and Recognition of Cardiac Arrest: Check for safety (for rescuers and victims) and responsiveness, no breathing, gasping, check pulse for more than 5 seconds but within 10 seconds (breathing and pulse check can occur simultaneously).
+Scene Safety and Recognition of Cardiac Arrest: Check for safety and responsiveness, no breathing, gasping, check pulse for more than 5 seconds but within 10 seconds (breathing and pulse check can occur simultaneously).

 Circulation - chest compressions circulate the blood within the patient.
 It's important to place your hands correctly upon the patient’s chest.
 Chest Compression Tempo: perform CPR while matching the tempo of the song, "Staying Alive" while making sure to push hard and fast.